hubgit/zipadee/README.md

 ## Development

-Run `now dev` to start `webpack-dev-server` at http://localhost:8080
+Run `now dev` to start serving the app at http://localhost:3000

 ## Deployment